-- Database Workbooks - Discoverer will query the database to display the latest data, and the results are not stored. - Scheduled Workbooks (not available with OLAP connections)
+- Database Workbooks - Discoverer queries the database to display the latest data, and the results are not stored. - Scheduled Workbooks (not available with OLAP connections)

-Discoverer has already run the query at a predetermined time and the results have been stored in the database.
+Discoverer has run the query at a predetermined time and the results have been stored in the database.